AlexanderJuestel/pyheatdemand/joss/paper.md

 packages.
 The final heat demand map will be created utilizing the Rasterio package.
 Next to processing tools for the heat demand input data, workflows for analyzing the final heat demand map through the Rasterstats package are provided.

-**PyHD** was developed as a result of works carried out within the Interreg NWE project DGE Rollout (Rollout of Deep Geothermal Energy).
+**PyHeatDemand** was developed as a result of works carried out within the Interreg NWE project DGE Rollout (Rollout of Deep Geothermal Energy).

 # Statement of need